mountaincl0udboy/Django-Kicks-Stop/README.md

 Contact
-If you have any questions or about Django Kicks Stop, please feel free to contact.
+If you have any questions about Django Kicks Stop, please feel free to contact.